AdhishAnilkumar/Vending-Machine-in-Verilog/README.md

 Objective of this project:**To design a vending machine in Verilog.**

 This project focuses on Simulation of Vending Machine in Verilog using testbench and generating RTL (Register Transfer Logic ) design in **Vivado**.
-This project has been implemneted using Mealy FSM  consisting of 3 states.<br>
+This project has been implemeneted using Mealy FSM  consisting of 3 states.<br>

 i)**INIT**             :Initial state of syustem.<br>
 ii)**BAL**             :Calculates balance and returns balance value.<br>